rehierl/node-tree-outliner/3-5-0-design-6.md

 section.
 For that to happen, one or more sections must always be open when any nodes is entered - even if the only open section left is the universal section.

-Note that, when the root node is entered, the universal section is open.
-When the root's first child is entered, the universal section and the root section, a type-1 section, is open.
+Note that, when the root node is entered, the universal section is the only open section.
+When the root's first child is entered, the universal section and the root section, a type-1 section, are open.
 In addition to that, it must not be allowed to close all of the remaining open sections.

-The latter is guaranteed by the concept of default scopes, but not by possible sectioning node properties.
+Note that not even the definition of possible sectioning node properties can close the omnipresent universal section.

 **CLARIFICATION**
 A sectioning node always declares a new subsection.